GundarapuVikas/Express-User-Management/README.md

 For requests validation use special packages like joi (https://github.com/hapijs/joi, https://www.npmjs.com/package/express-joi-validation)

-## EVALUATION CRITERIA
+## EVALUATION CRITERIA (rate out of 5)

-1. Task 2.1 is partially implemented (w/o getAutoSuggestUsers or other methods).
+2. Task 2.1 is partially implemented (w/o getAutoSuggestUsers or other methods).
-2. Task 2.1 is fulfilled to the full extent.
+3. Task 2.1 is fulfilled to the full extent.
-3. Task 2.1 eslint rules are applied.
+4. Task 2.1 eslint rules are applied.
-4. Task 2.2 is fulfilled to the full extent; validation package is used.
+5. Task 2.2 is fulfilled to the full extent; validation package is used.